-A second area of interest, which I develop in my doctoral dissertation, examines changes to the international investment regime.
+A second area of interest, which I develop in my dissertation, examines changes to the international investment regime.
 The institutions governing international investment have been under severe scrutiny in recent years; as many are noting the ways in which the investor-state dispute settlement system of arbitration encroaches on governments' ability to adopt desirable regulations.
 This growing dissatisfaction has already moved beyond rhetoric and states have started to push back.
 This pushback, however, takes different forms.
 Some states terminate investment agreements, while others keep signing them.
 Moreover, the content of investment treaties has changed substantially over time as drafters pay more attention to the ways in which arbitrators interpret them.
 My goal is to explain these different modalities of participation within the investment regime and under what conditions states pursue one or the other.
 In this project, I take variation in legal content seriously, as it can tell us much about what states want and expect from international law.

 Other research projects